JuliaOcean/AIBECS.jl/ReadMe.md

 ## Getting started

-We are currently working on the documentation along with some simple Jupyter notebooks to get you started with AIBECS:
+Head over to the [documentation](https://briochemc.github.io/AIBECS.jl/stable/) and find your way to some simple Jupyter notebooks to get you started with AIBECS!
-- modeling the ideal mean age (amlost ready)
-- ventilation tracers (coming soon)
-- coupled nutrients (coming soon)

 ## The Maths